James Cook University Research Centres & Institutes Policy

 Ordinarily, at least half of the members of the Advisory Board of an institute will be external to the University.
-The Senior Deputy Vice-Chancellor, the Institute Director, and at least one PVC from a sponsoring Faculty will be members of the Board.
+The Provost, the Institute Director, and at least one PVC from a sponsoring Faculty will be members of the Board.

 Research Centres and Institutes will be eligible to apply for University funding subject to availability.
 Although there is no guarantee of funding, the University will endeavour to resource its Institutes and Centres according to its means.

 The running costs of Institutes and Centres will normally be the responsibility of their sponsoring Faculty or Faculties.
 Level 2 Centres are expected to be funded by their sponsoring Schools and/or Faculty.

 Research Centres and Institutes should demonstrate a capacity to earn external funding and this capacity will constitute a performance criterion in performance reviews.

 Funding allocated to Centres and Institutes through the Division of Research and Innovation will normally be through a competitive process.
 Funding decisions will be made by the Provost on the advice of Research Committee and on the basis of performance and strategic alignment.